Yes- Talk

 Yes's previous album had seen all eight members of YesWest and ABWH brought together, but Union had been an exercise in papering over the cracks.
 Although a successful eight-man tour followed, the possibility of an eight-man band recording never existed with Bill Bruford the first to leave.
 Howe reportedly proposed plans for how a septet could work, but his ideas went nowhere.
 The details of the machinations in this period are unclear, but at some point Victory stepped in with a record contract, but a record contract based on the YesWest line-up.

-While previous YesWest albums had been led by the partnership of Squire and Rabin, with Anderson somewhat marginalised from the composing process, the bulk of Talk was written by Rabin and Anderson.
+While previous YesWest albums had been led by the partnership of Squire and Rabin, with Anderson somewhat marginalised from the composing process, the bulk of Talk was written by Rabin and Anderson, with White and Kaye wholly absent from the writing credits.
+(This despite a contemporary report in which White talked of writing for the album.)
 Rabin had been uncertain about doing another Yes album.
 If he was to do another album, it was to be on his terms.
 Victory acceded and Talk is Rabin's album.
 Unlike previous YesWest albums, Rabin produced Talk alone.
 Production on Talk pioneered digital recording technology with the whole album recorded to hard disk—something routine a few years later.
-As well as playing guitar and most of the keys, Rabin was very much in control of the whole recording process, even re-recording some of Squire's bass parts.
+Rabin was very much in control of the whole recording process, as well as singing, playing guitar, most of the keyboards and possibly recording some bass parts himself.
 Using the new technology, Rabin was able to edit tracks at a very fine level.
-The other band members appear to have been reasonably happy with this level of control, although Squire grumbled about some of his bass parts being re-recorded in one subsequent interview.
+The other band members showed little outward sign of being unhappy with this level of control, although Squire grumbled about some of his bass parts being re-recorded in one subsequent interview.

 If within the band, Talk was dominated by Rabin, there were pressures from outside the band.
 Phil Carson, head of Victory, asked Rabin for an epic piece in the style of Yes of old.
 Rabin appears to have been less than happy about writing an epic to order, but he did and was very happy with the result.
 "Endless Dream" is the longest YesWest piece released.
 Victory also demanded the inclusion of "Walls", a song leftover from an earlier Rabin/Hodgson collaboration that failed to yield any releases.
 Rabin was uncertain about including the song and later regretted the decision to do so.